orstavik/JoiComponents/book/chapter7_style/styleCallback/1_Intro_Style_in_web_comps.md

    example: `list-style` for square and dots and inside and url
    example: `caption-side` for layout control

-8. Pattern: Custom CSS shortcut
+8. Pattern: CustomCssShortcut
    Not specific to web components.

    a. simplify use choices and covariant CSS properties
    example: `color-mode: day blue;` using simple string value
    example: `color-mode: day #990000;` using numeric value and a function to calculate palette?

+9. Pattern: naive `styleCallback(...)` part 1
-8. Pattern: Custom CSS shortcut for web components via manual, local `styleCallback()` use a callback to implement a listener for both CSS shortcuts and ElementSpecificCssProperties custom to each individual element. it is naive, because it is triggered manually after each change.
+   for processing CustomCssShortcuts in web components via manual, local use a callback to implement a listener for both CSS shortcuts and ElementSpecificCssProperties custom to each individual element. it is naive, because it is triggered manually after each change.